Frank T. Luciano

 Trial Lawyers Associations

-He is a lifetime member of the legal committee for the National Organization Reformation of Marijuana Laws (NORML) and a member of the National Association of Criminal-Defense Lawyers.
-He is also a member of the Criminal Law Section, Municipal Court Practice Section and Construction Law Section of the New Jersey State Bar Association.
+Frank is a lifetime member of the legal committee for the National Organization Reformation of Marijuana Laws (NORML) and a member of the National Association of Criminal Defense Lawyers (NACDL).
+He is also a member of the Criminal Law Section, Municipal Court Practice Section, and Construction Law Section of the New Jersey State Bar Association.

-He is well-published, having written a number of books relating to criminal (i.e drug prosecutions, DWI cases and Violation of Probation) and civil litigation (construction cases).
+Frank is well-published, having written a number of books relating to criminal (i.e., drug prosecutions, DWI cases, and Violation of Probation) and civil litigation (construction cases).
 He has been interviewed and quoted by regional newspapers.
-He lectures on various topics and has published a monthly article in a local newspaper on issues relating to drug and drunk driving prosecution as well as home-improvement contractor controversies.
+He lectures on various topics and has published a monthly article in a local newspaper on issues relating to drug and drunk driving prosecution, as well as home-improvement contractor controversies.

 While most of his practice is concentrated in the northern section of the state, his cases have taken him as far south as Ocean County and, as far north as Sussex County.